History of Cumbria: Overview

 Cumbria was created as a county in 1974 from territory of the historic counties of Cumberland, Westmorland, Lancashire North of the Sands and a small part of Yorkshire, but the human history of the area is ancient.
 It is a county of contrasts, with its mountainous central region and lakes, fertile coastal plains in the north and gently undulating hills in the south.

 Cumbria now relies on farming as well as tourism as economic bases, but industry has historically also played a vital role in the area's fortunes.
 For much of its history Cumbria was disputed between England and nearby Scotland.
 Raids from Scotland were frequent until the Acts of Union 1707 and its long coastline was earlier vulnerable to Irish and Norse raids.

 Cumbria has historically been fairly isolated.
 Until the coming of the railway, much of the region was hard to reach, and even today there are roads which make many motorists a little nervous.
 In bad winters, some of the central valleys are occasionally cut off from the outside world.
 Enclaves of Brythonic Celts remained until around the 10th century, long after much of England was essentially 'English'; and the Norse retained a distinct identity well into the Middle Ages.
 After that Cumbria remained something of a 'no mans' land' between Scotland and England, which meant that the traditional Cumbrian identity was neither English nor Scottish.

-This article is about the area that became the county of Cumbria in 1974, and its inhabitants.
-Although the term Cumbria was in use in the 10th century AD, this was a description of an entity belonging to the small kingdom of Strathclyde.
+This article is about the area (and its inhabitants) that became the county of Cumbria in 1974, and continues to be a ceremonial county since 2023.
+Although the term Cumbria was in use in the 10th century AD, this was a description of an entity belonging to the small Kingdom of Strathclyde.
 In the 12th century, Cumberland and Westmorland came into existence as administrative counties.